borongzhang/back_projection_diffusion/README.md

 pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

+## Demos
+Demos for `EquiNet-CNN`, `B-EquiNet-CNN`, `Analytical-CNN` and `SwitchNet-CNN` trained on the `10h Overlapping Squares` dataset can be found in the `examples` folder.

-## Sample Dataset and Trained Model Parameters
+### Sample Dataset and Trained Model Parameters
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14745154.svg)](https://doi.org/10.5281/zenodo.14745154)

 We make a sample dataset publicly available [via Zenodo](https://doi.org/10.5281/zenodo.14745154).

-After downloading the data, by default, please place the datasets in a data folder and the tmp folder in the examples folder (optional).
+After downloading the data, by default, please place the datasets in a `data` folder.
+Optionally, the `tmp` folder—which contains the trained model parameters—can be downloaded and placed in the `examples` folder.
+If the trained model parameters in `tmp` are loaded, the training scripts will be automatically skipped.

 To change the data directory, modify `training_data_path` and `test_data_path`.
 To change the directory for the trained model parameters, modify `cond_workdir`.
 The following is the default directory structure for the `back_projection_diffusion` project: